smitelli/cosmore/README.md

 ## License

 Except for the aforementioned files, MIT.
+All rights and trademarks to this game and its associated assets belongs to Apogee Software.